 Making a difference in the Central Hawkes BayVolunteer with us

 The Waipukurau Centre (previously Central Hawkes Bay SPCA) was founded 1989 and has been located at its current site since 1993.
-Until recently the centre has been entirely run by a dedicated core team of 25 volunteers, including a voluntary committee.

 The Waipukurau Centre serves generally Central Hawkes Bay from Te Aute in the north to Takapau in the south, from the Ruahines in the west to the coast in the east.
 This includes the settlements of Onga Onga, Tikokino and Porangahau and the larger centres of Waipukurau, Waipawa and Otane.